MichalSoszkoGID/datamass-workshop-resourcess/Session 3 - hands-on excercises.md

 After you've implemented the tests on your local dbt instance you will need to deploy your code to the remote repository and trigger the CI/CD + Airflow pipelines.
 We encourage you to try this task on your own.
 However, if you'd like to follow our solution example, please continue to the next chapter!

+## Finish!

+Congrats!
+You have deployed and tested your pipelie.
+If tere is some time left we encourage you to take a bonus exercise.

 ### Bonus Excercise ###

 If your pipeline finishes run on staging-dev with "all green" try and play around with tests, making them to fail badly!
 For that you can brak your models, modify tests logic (esp. for singular tests), narrow test boundary conditions etc, but please, do not modify the raw tables!
 Don't forget to publish your buggy code and run it on airflow.

 ## Solutions

-In this chapter we'd like to provide couple of examples on how to implement tests descrubed in the exercise.
+In this chapter we'd like to provide couple of examples on how to implement tests described in the exercise.
 Note that we will use here the models created during Session 2 Excercises.
 If you need to catch-up please refer to [the following repository](https://gitlab.com/datamass-mdp-workshop/msoszko-datamass-project/-/tree/Session-2-updated-hands-on-results).
 This repository stores the complete dbt project example created so far during Session 2 demonstration and hands-on excercises, feel free to copy-paste models into your local instance of dbt if you need.

 ### Core generic test.